At this event, participating high school students have the opportunity to:

 How to participate

-To participate in the SLU Youth Institute, students research a global issue and write a paper.
+To participate in the SLU Youth Institute, students research a global issue and write a thesis.
 Students could participate either with the entire class or individually.

-- Registration to participate in SLU Youth Institute 20/21 and the activities within: Contact the coordinators
+- Registration to participate in SLU Youth Institute 22/23 and the activities within opens in August

-- The round table finals will take place 22 April (Uppsala region) and 6 May (Malmö/Lund region)
+- The round table finals 2024 will take place during spring 2024

 There is no registration cost to participate in the Youth Institute.
 Further information about activities within SLU Youth Institute will be posted at the web page continuously.